 Why it works

-Frameworks like Kanban and agile visualize workflow, limit work-in-progress, and reduce bottlenecks—approaches used by Toyota and many software teams to lower stress and improve throughput56.
+Visual frameworks like Kanban and agile limit work-in-progress and reduce bottlenecks—approaches used across industries to lower stress and improve throughput56.

 How to implement